Drakengard 2: Reception

 The graphics received mixed reviews.
 Lewis called them "more interesting than the first game, but marginally so", and Meuller called them "dated", with environments seeming "bland and drab, and the enemies [looking] generic".
 The GameTrailers reviewer praised the character animations, but cited the environments as bland and felt that there were too few FMVs and too many game engine-driven cutscenes, which he described as "awful".
 Parkin criticized the game's graphic capacities, commenting that players would "stop watching the main screen instead fixing upon the little map in the corner to guide your character towards hostile red dots that only materialize polygonal just seconds before you lock swords.", while Jarvis said that it had not improved from the previous game and called the colors "very murky, drab and dark".
-1UP said that the graphics "[don't] hold up to the visual quality of Cavia's other titles like Ghost in the Shell: Stand Alone Complex [or] Naruto: Uzumaki Ninden".
+1UP.com said that the graphics "[don't] hold up to the visual quality of Cavia's other titles like Ghost in the Shell: Stand Alone Complex [or] Naruto: Uzumaki Ninden".

 The gameplay was universally criticized.
 Parkin called the battle gameplay "lightweight" and the balance between ground and aerial combat poor despite a good character leveling system, while Lewis described it as being without strategy, with the game "just dumping in more boring enemies to wade through".
 GameTrailers said that there was "nothing new here.", while Meuller called it "dull at best and frustrating at worst".
-1UP said that the combat was "almost sickening to look at.", though he cited the RPG elements as a redeeming feature.
+1UP.com said that the combat was "almost sickening to look at.", though he cited the RPG elements as a redeeming feature.
 Jarvis simply called the gameplay "Same old, same old", citing it as a major fault of the game.